vesoft-inc/nebula-docs/docs-2.0/20.appendix/release-notes/nebula-ent-release-note.md

   - Fixed the bug where some expired data would not be recycled at the bottom level.
   - Fixed the bug where incorrect results were returned when querying all paths from a self-loop vertex.
   - Fixed the logging error of requests sent to the follower of a meta service.
+  - Fixed the bug of the OOM when explaining statements with multiple variables.
+  - Fixed the bug that caused the graph service to crash when executing multiple MATCH statements with empty filters.